Inspiring26/TerminalChat/README.md

 4.Copy *i.sh* to the other machine and modify *thisNumber* in Config.

-5.After above, you can use with the following method:
+5.After above, you can use the shell script  with the following method:
 ```
 # show new message
 ~/Downloads$ ./i.sh